PatrickDegner/PatrickDegner/README.md

 I like to work in the cloud.
 Unlimited compute and storage capacities.
 Nice!

-Kinda sounds like a PS Fanboy in data oO
+Kinda sounds like a car-fanboy in data.
+Maybe im data driven? oO

 </br>